 Allergic reactions - Some participants may have an allergic reaction to fur/dander/pollen/hay dust and other allergens in the farm environment.
-The assessment process captures this information prior to starting sessions and arranges for the necessary medicines, or remedies (i.e masks), to be taken or easily available where needed.
+The assessment process captures this information prior to starting sessions and arranges for the necessary medicines, or physical precautions (i.e masks), to be taken or easily available where needed.

 Immune Deficiency - Some participants may have challenged or compromised immune systems, particularly if they have just undergone a detox programme.
-It may also be the case for some clients who self-harm or have eating disorders.
+This may also be the case for some clients who self-injure or have eating disorders.
 The assessment process captures this information prior to starting sessions.
-This may result in sessions with the animals being delayed until a client is stronger, because of the risks posed by the animals and the farm environment, but there may be options to observe animals for a period of time, rather than direct touch, to reduce the risks.
+This may result in sessions with the animals being delayed until a client's immune system is robust enough to cope with the risks posed by the animals and the farm environment.
+Other options will be explored to observe animals for a period of time, without direct touch, to reduce the risks of infection.